Last Updated on 3rd March 2023 by Sophie Nadeau

 Why you must visit Turin on your next Italy trip!

+Please note that Turin is called Torino in Italian.
 A little off the beaten tourist path with oodles of history, as well as great food and drink options on offer, many visitors to Northern Italy often miss out on a visit to Torino in lieu of more famous nearby cities such as Milan or Genoa.

 However, if you’re planning a trip to Northern Italy, then missing out on this European gem would be your first mistake.
 If you’re looking for even more inspiration about the boot-shaped country, then be sure to check out our best travel quotes about Italy.
 And if you need to know more information before heading to the South of Europe, check out our top Italy travel tips.